Apple Watch may shed light on mysterious disappearance of Saudi journo

 The Apple Watch has an important role in the developing intrigue of an international incident.
 The missing Saudi journalist Jamal Khashoggi was apparently wearing one when he entered the Saudi consulate in Turkey and never came out again.

-The dissident had lived in the United States, and had written for the Washington Post, often critically about Saudi Arabia’s suppression of dissent, its sanctions on Qatar, and its war in Yemen.
-Back in Turkey, where he had connections and believed himself safe, he entered the Saudi consulate in Istanbul on October 2 at 1 p.m. local time to complete some routine paperwork needed to wed his Turkish fiancee.
+The dissident had lived in the U.S. and written for the Washington Post, often critically about Saudi Arabia’s suppression of dissent, its sanctions on Qatar, and its war in Yemen.
+In Turkey, where he had connections and believed himself to be safe, he entered the Saudi consulate in Istanbul on October 2 at 1 p.m. local time to complete some routine paperwork needed to wed his Turkish fiancée.
 A mysterious team of 15 men flew in from Saudi Arabia and entered the consulate a few hours before Khashoggi went in.

 Turkish officials say they believe Khashoggi was slain while inside the consulate.
 However, the Kingdom of Saudi Arabia has forcefully denied this accusation.
 According to Reuters, the Saudi ambassador to the United States, Prince Khalid bin Salman, called reports suggesting Khashoggi was killed in, or kidnapped from, the Istanbul consulate “absolutely false and baseless,” and a product of “malicious leaks and grim rumors.”